 Cheekily thumbing its nose at the notion that horror movies turn people psychotic by taking the idea to its extreme, Scream also runs the danger of being too clever for its own good.
 Although it's strength is that it flatters the audience into being in on the joke, it doesn't shy away from the nasty suspense sequences, but if you're at an ironic distance from the characters who are equally sardonic about their predicament, you don't care much about whether they live or die, it's all about the sensational thrills.
 Fortunately, Sidney doesn't find the situation as exciting as her contemporaries as she's the daughter of a victim, and Williamson wisely lets her remain a concerned, level-headed centre of the action.

 The success of Scream was a double edged sword in that it made horror movies cool again, but also led to the steady stream of homages, remakes and rip offs, good as well as bad.
 And not many of them had Scream's wit or could back up the shocks with the same "did you get the gag?" intelligence, so now the inspiration of this film looks pretty hackneyed itself, after seeming so fresh back in 1996.
-Even the two sequels were guilty of being retreads, and the shrewdness of the original was rarely repeated.
+Even the three sequels were guilty of being retreads, and the shrewdness of the original was rarely repeated.
 Still, you shouldn't blame the much-maligned Scream for the lazy film making it spawned, because some of those successors have been gems.
 And the opening scene is a real attention grabber, unforgettably setting the stage for a genre renaissance.
 Music by Marco Beltrami.